4 Examples of De-Escalation in the Workplace

 If you work in an office, getting along with your co-workers can be challenging, and there may be conflict.
 People from all different backgrounds may have to work together in a single office.
 They will all have ideas about the best way to accomplish goals and may have other ways of communicating their approval or disapproval of someone else’s ideas.

-Certain conflicts will definitely occur in the workplace, and sometimes, they can get out of hand.
-In some cases, a conflict may lead to complaints to management; in other cases, it may lead to shouting and causing a disturbance or even physical altercations.
+Specific conflicts will definitely occur in the workplace, and sometimes, they can get out of hand.
+In some cases, a conflict may result in complaints to management; in other cases, it may escalate to shouting, causing a disturbance, or even physical altercations.

 There are several different ways to de-escalate conflict in the workplace.
-It does not hurt to train your managers and employees to handle these situations.
+It is beneficial to train your managers and employees to handle these situations effectively.

 See it Coming

-• A worker repeatedly mentions mistakes that a coworker is making.
+• A worker repeatedly points out mistakes that a coworker is making.

 • People talk in muffled voices and use tense body language, such as tight fists, clenched jaws, and crossed arms.
 Someone fidgeting a lot may also be a sign of conflict.